 Residents of California and residents of certain other jurisdictions may request certain details, pursuant to applicable laws, about how their information is shared with third parties for direct marketing purposes.
 If you are a resident of one of these jurisdictions, and would like to make such a request, please contact us as described below.

-This Data Protection Agreement (the “DPA”) forms part of, and is subject to, the License Agreement (defined below) between Fivetran, Inc. (“Fivetran”) and Customer defined below (“Customer”).
-Capitalized terms have the meanings provided in the License Agreement (defined below) except as provided here.
+This Data Processing Agreement (the “DPA”) is executed as of the latest signed date by both parties below (the “DPA Effective Date”) between Fivetran, Inc. (“Fivetran”) and Customer defined below (“Customer”).
+Capitalized terms have the meanings provided in the MSA (defined below) except as provided here.

-WHEREAS, Fivetran and Customer are parties to the Master Services Agreement or other written or electronic terms of service (the “License Agreement”) regarding Customer’s subscription to Fivetran’s Services; and
+WHEREAS, Fivetran and Customer are parties to a Master Subscription Agreement (the “MSA”) regarding Customer’s trial and/or subscription to Fivetran’s Services; and

-WHEREAS, Fivetran and Customer wish to enter this DPA, which will supplement certain provisions of the License Agreement regarding the parties’ security and data protection obligations.
+WHEREAS, Fivetran and Customer wish to enter this DPA, which will supplement certain provisions of the MSA regarding the parties’ security and data protection obligations.

 NOW THEREFORE, the parties agree as follows: